 What is the relationship between your general dentist and a periodontist?

 Your dentist and our team of periodontists work together closely to provide you with the best possible care.
-They combine their experience to formulate the best maintenance plan for you.
+We combine our experience to formulate the best maintenance plan for you.
 We keep each other informed about your progress.
 Although our office may see you periodically for maintenance therapy, you will need to see your general dentist as well.
 Appointments for periodontal maintenance do not replace regular dental checkups.
 If we detect tooth decay during a maintenance visit, we will refer you to your regular dentist for treatment.
 Your regular dentist is primarily responsible for your overall dental health, including such dental needs as filling new or recurrent cavities or making changes in fillings, crowns or bridges.

 Call Dallas Office Phone Number 214-691-2404 to schedule an appointment.